srid/purescript-book-sources/chapter7.md

 Applicative functors are an interesting abstraction which provide neat solutions to a number of problems.
 We will see them a few more times throughout the book.
 In this case, the validation applicative functor provided a way to write validators in a declarative style, allowing us to define _what_ our validators should validate and not _how_ they should perform that validation.
 In general, we will see that applicative functors are a useful tool for the design of _domain specific languages_.

-In the next chapter, we will see a related idea, the class of _monads_.
+In the next chapter, we will see a related idea, the class of _monads_, and extend our address book example to run in the browser!